 I'm a retired Chief Petty Officer.
 I've been participating in SETIathome since 1999.
-I started with an x386 running Windows 3.1, and have worked my up to my current AMD Phenom II 6-cpu running Windows 7.
-I have been somewhat computer literate since the early '80s, but have been interested in scientific research since Junior High in the mid '70s!
+I started with an x386 running Windows 3.1, and have worked my up to my current AMD Vishera 8-cpu running Windows 10.
+I have been somewhat computer literate since the late 70's, and have been interested in scientific research since watching Apollo XI land!

-Today, February 22, 2015 marks 15 years and 9 months that computers belonging to me have been running some version of SETI@Home.
-I have accumulated 2.99 million credits, along with 2929 "classic" workunits.
+Today, December 04, 2016 marks 16 years and change that computers belonging to me have been running some version of SETI@Home.
+I have accumulated nearly 4 million credits, along with 2929 "classic" workunits.
 Not too bad for a solo!!

 Thoughts about SETI and SETI@home